Holly Waddington: Early life and education

-Holly Waddington grew up in Lancashire.
+Holly Waddington grew up in Burnley, Lancashire and would often visit vintage clothing shops with her mother.
 After moving to London, she trained at and worked for Angels Costume House as a ladies' period costume designer.
 Waddington has a degree in Fine Art from Oxford University's Ruskin School of Art.
+She pursued her passion for "imperfect" creative pursuits such as painting and drawing, but struggled to create clothing and so has preferred to focus on costume design and let others complete the task of crafting the materials.